 The internship is the focus of the applied aspect of the Applied Women's Studies Program.
 Students take classes in their field of focus and intern at an organization that will best utilize the skills and knowledge gained in the classroom to provide them with real - life experiences.
+For a list of current intership opportunities, please click here.
 AWS students have served as interns at the following locations:

 Assisted in the recruitment of students, compilation and updating of binders for internship information, scholarship, conferences and grant opportunities.
 She also focused on the continued networking among the AWS students.